Archie Moore: Humanitarian

 Boxing took Moore all over the world as a fighter, a civil rights activist, and a leader in the fight to influence the minds of the nation's youth.
 He arrived in Argentina in June 1951 for a rematch with the champion Abel Cestac.
 Moore's victory made headlines and caught the attention of the Argentinian President Juan Perón and his wife Eva for his selfless act helping children, buying them shoes, clothing, and building their confidence.
 Moore was invited to stay in Argentina and accept an appointment as the Minister of Welfare of Children.
 He declined the offer to continue his road to winning title fights.

 In 1957, Moore founded Any Boy Can, a non-profit organization based in San Diego, California.
 ABC, as it was known, provides services to all who seek help regardless of age, race, creed, religion or national origin.
 Moore stated that the mission of ABC is to help the youth to "step off in life with their best foot forward."
 The students were taught good sportsmanship, respect, and confidence.
 They were instructed to look a person in the eye and give them a firm handshake.
 They addressed him as Instructor Moore.
 Word traveled fast about Moore's ABC program.
 He was invited to Jamaica and sponsored by the Jamaican Boxing Board of Control to train boys for the Olympics.
 He trained 600 boys using his ABC methods.
 In 1968, the ABC Foundation received the Freedom Foundation's Patriotism Award, a special citation for providing a challenge for youth to become contributing members of their communities and upholding the ideals and ideas that were present at the founding of our great nation.
 This recognition is one of many.

 Based on his work with the youth, in 1981, Moore became the Presidential Appointee of Ronald Reagan to work under Samuel R. Pierce, Secretary of Housing and Urban Development (HUD).
 Under the national heading, Project Build, Moore taught boxing to underprivileged youth in and around the housing projects in California.

-Moore applied the philosophy and mechanics of his ABC program and until his death, he believed that "Any Body Can."